-- Exceeds Standard (substantially exceeds requirement of standard) - Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (requires corrective action)
+- □ Exceeds Standard (substantially exceeds requirement of standard) - Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (requires corrective action)

-Institutional Prison Rape Elimination Act (PREA) Compliance Manager Procedure # PCS.001.PREA.ICM Revised: June 29, 2015 Reviewed: June 1, 2016 Advise inmates who previously alleged sexual victimization of the disposition of the investigation.
+Institutional Prison Rape Elimination Act (PREA) Compliance Manager Procedure # PCS.001.PREA.ICM Revised: June 29, 2015 Reviewed: June 1, 2016 indicates that the PREA Compliance Manager will advise inmates who previously alleged sexual victimization of the disposition of the investigation.
 The Institutional PREA Compliance Manager will deliver a copy of form Sexual Assault Investigation Disposition to the inmate who will sign for same.
-A copy of the signed from will be maintained by the PREA Compliance Manager and placed in Folder 115.73 on the DOCNet I drive.
+A copy of the signed from will be maintained by the Compliance Manager and placed in Folder 115.73 on the DOCNet I drive.

-Compliance based on policy, review of notifications with corresponding investigations and interview with the PREA Compliance Manager.
+Compliance based on policy, and interview with the PREA manager.